sethierophant/longboard/README.md

 - GNU M4
 - PostgresQL (libpq)

-You should also install whatever you're distribution's `build-essential` or `base-devel` package is if you're building from source.
+You should also install whatever your distribution's `build-essential` or `base-devel` package is if you're building from source.

 Run Dependencies: